Rodney Hood Injury Update | Utah Jazz

 Rodney Hood Injury Update

-The following is a medical update on Utah Jazz guard Rodney Hood, who has missed the last five games due to a right knee bone contusion as well as a Grade 1 lateral collateral ligament (LCL) sprain suffered in a win over Milwaukee on Feb.
-1:
+The following is a medical update on Utah Jazz guard Rodney Hood, who left last night’s win over Orlando at the 1:44 mark of the fourth quarter and did not return:

-Hood was re-examined last night by the Utah Jazz medical staff, the results of which show that the symptoms of his injury continue to improve.
-In order to allow the injury proper time to heal, he will continue to receive treatment and is expected to return to play following the NBA All-Star Break.
+Hood was examined today by the Utah Jazz medical staff and underwent magnetic resonance imaging (MRI) testing at University of Utah Health Care’s Orthopaedic Center, which confirmed a hyperextension of his right knee as well as a bone contusion.

+He did not travel with the team for Monday’s game at Phoenix and his status will continue to be reevaluated moving forward.
 Further updates will be provided when appropriate.